eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 Names (labels and UIDs) in the work graph are strings from the ASCII / Latin-1 character set.
 Periods (``.``) have special meaning as delimiters.

-Bare string values are interpreted as references to other work graph entities or API facilities known to the Context implementation.
-Strings in lists are interpreted as strings.
+Some restrictions and special meanings are imposed on keys (object names or labels).

+Object values represent a small number of structured data types with restrictions noted below.

+Data dimensionality and graph topology is unambiguous with minimal processing apart from the underlying deserialization.

 TODO:
-*Define the deterministic way to identify a work graph and its artifacts for persistence across interruptions and to avoid duplication of work...*
+*Define the deterministic way to identify a work graph and its artifacts for persistence across interruptions and to avoid duplication of work.
+I.e. fingerprinting.*

 .. _grammar:

 Grammar
 ~~~~~~~

-.. rubric:: Input value.
+.. rubric:: Input values.

 Inputs appear as key-value pairs (expressed in JSON format in this document) for
 which the key is a string and the value is either literal data, a collection,
 or a reference to another graph entity.
-In `JSON <http://www.json.org>`_ serialized form, the value is
+In `JSON <http://www.json.org>`_ serialized form, values are either *array* or
-either an *array*, an *object*, or a *string* with constraints described below.
+*object*.

+JSON *objects* represent either "collections" or "meta" objects. "meta" objects have
+a single member named "meta".
+Its value is an object with a single key that
+determines how the meta object is to be processed, as documented below.
+"Meta" objects are used to implement details that are otherwise not easily
+represented in JSON form. "meta" is necessarily a reserved key word that may not
+be used as an identifier for an *objectname*, *label*, or other user-facing entity.

+Often, only one type of meta object makes sense in a particular situation, and
+the nesting of a ``"meta": {...}`` member may seem superfluous.
+However, by
+adopting this convention, we limit the growth in complexity of high-level parsing.
+Parsers only need to look for a single key word ("meta") to dispatch handling
+for standard or "meta-API" code paths.

+Collections are mappings of keys to values.
+They are represented as JSON *objects*.
+Keys must be strings, but are additionally subject to limitations described below.
+A JSON *object* is treated as a collection if and only if it does not contain a
+"meta" key.

 Literal data is serialized as arrays of integers,
 floating point numbers, strings, or other arrays.
 The structures formed by
-nested arrays must have regular shape and uniform type.
+nested arrays must have regular shape and uniform type,
+with the following caveat.

+JSON *objects* may occur in arrays with special meaning.
+Specifically, internal references can be made to other entities present in the
+graph or known to the Context.

 .. note:: All data has shape.
 There are no bare scalars, since they can be
    represented as arrays of shape ``(1,)``.